uk-gov-mirror/ONSdigital.census-int-event-generator/README.md

 To support waiting on objects whose content we expect to be updated the caller can optionally wait based on the candidate objects timestamp or object content.
 If candidate objects are to be checked by both timestamp and content then both checks must pass for it to be declared as found.

-The caller can optionally specify the minimum update timestamp of the object:
+The caller can optionally specify that age of the object:
-  - **minObjectTimestamp**, this is the minimum allowed update timestamp of the target object.
+  - **newerThan**, is a timestamp that the object must have been updated since.
 Waiting will continue until a candidate object has an update time greater than the this value, or the timeout period is reached.
 This value is a long containing the number of milliseconds since the epoch.
 Note that when Firestore updates an object it does not set the update timestamp of an object if it's contents have not changed.

 The caller can optionally wait for the object to contain some expected content: